Corus CAD Product Overview

 What is the Corus CAD test?

-Corus CAD is the only blood test that can help clinicians quickly and safely assess whether or not their patients' chest discomfort or other symptoms may be due to obstructive coronary artery disease (CAD).
+Corus CAD is the only blood test that can help clinicians quickly, accurately, and safely assess whether or not their patients' chest discomfort or other symptoms may be due to obstructive coronary artery disease (CAD).
 The Corus CAD test is a decision-making tool that can help identify patients unlikely to have obstructive CAD* as the cause of the patient's symptoms and help clinicians determine appropriate next steps for patient management.

 - Has been clinically validated in two prospective, multicenter studies in the U.S. called PREDICT and COMPASS.1,2 Read the highlights.